gm50x/gm50x/README.md

 - Graduated?
 - - Computer Science
 - PS, Nintendo, Xbox, PC?
 - - It's all about the games.
+- Dark or White IDE?
+- - Real programmers come from the dark side!
 - Miscelanea? -> Many!!!
 - - I have been an ESL teacher in the past and it was really awesome.
 - - I have worked in public transportation.